apollographql/apollo/graph-manager-docs/source/slack-integration.md

    _You can complete this process multiple times if you want to push different notifications to different channels._

-5. Follow the instructions in the form's tooltips to obtain a webhook URL from Slack for the desired channel.
+5. Follow the instructions in [setting up an incoming webhook]() to obtain a webhook URL from Slack for the desired channel.
    Provide the webhook in the **Slack Webhook URL** field.
+6. Click **Done**.
+7. Verify that you receive a message from Apollo in Slack.

+Once configured, reports for individual graphs can be added and removed at any time via the Integrations page!

 6. Click **Done**.